 The Chevrolet Cruze is a compact sedan with an appealing blend of fuel efficiency, elegant styling and overall refinement.
-After improving the fuel economy of the Cruze last year, Chevrolet has added a pair of new audio systems along with several new equipment packages for the latest model year.

 Outside, the Cruze takes styling cues from the dapper last-generation Malibu and is a much sharper-looking car than its predecessor, the homely Cobalt.
 The interior is also a departure from small Chevrolet models of the past, featuring a clean and attractive dashboard with intuitive controls and impressive materials for the segment.

 The primary engineering and development work for the Cruze was performed by GMDAT, GM's Korean partner, although there was also strong input from the North American and European planning groups.

 The Cruze is a truly global model that is offered in a variety of markets.
 The U.S. version sees the rear independent suspension sold elsewhere replaced with a less sophisticated Z-link suspension, but gains an acoustic laminated windshield for added interior quietness.
 The Cruze also features rack-mounted electric power steering, a feature that delivers a small fuel economy benefit and reduces required steering input for low speed maneuvers.

 Entry-level models are powered by a naturally aspirated 1.8-liter four-cylinder, while higher trims get a turbocharged 1.4-liter Ecotec four-cylinder - both of which can be had with either a six-speed automatic or manual transmission (limited by trim level).